xwu35/ISAAC_UTK/Metagenome_analysis_ISAAC.md

 qsub read_qc.sh
 ```
 ### 3.3 rename clean reads
 You do not have to submit a job to do this step.
-You can run the commands on your login node as it is a small job, but you can run it as dependency job this way.
+You can run the commands on your login node as it is a small job, but you can run it as a dependency job this way.
 ```console
 emacs move_rename_clean_reads.sh
 ```